AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/AMLSchemaManager/CreateElement.md

 AMLSchemaManager.CreateElement Method
 =====================================
-AutomationML 2.1 APIMethod overrides the [CreateElement(XName, XName, Boolean)][1].
+Method overrides the [CreateElement(XName, XName, Boolean)][1].
 The created node is made to an AML node.

   **Namespace:**  [Aml.Engine.Schema][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)